David Pisurayak Kootook: The crash

 Hartwell was rescued by the Canadian military a week later.

 Memorials and legacy

 The story of the crash and the following events were written about in Edmonton author Peter Tadman's book The Survivor.

+The story of Hartwell's survival, with emphasis on the role played by Kootook, are related in "The Marten Hartwell Story" by Canadian balladeer Stompin' Tom Connors.
+In the lyrics Kootook is referred to several times as an "Eskimo boy" and later by name in the line "Davey Kootook died a saint and a credit to his people".

 In 1972 Kiviaq proposed that either the new colisseum or football stadium planned to be built in Edmonton should be named after Kootook.
 However, this motion was not passed by Edmonton's city council.

 The Meritorious Service Cross was awarded to Kootook's family in 1994, 22 years after his death, for his efforts to save Hartwell's life.
 The honour is awarded for "a deed or an activity that has been performed in an outstandingly professional manner, or with uncommonly high standards."

 In 1998, Kootook was honoured by the Northern Transportation Company by having a ship named after him.

 There is also a memorial Inuksuk in honour of Kootook in Edmonton.